 What is It?

 Facebook is still the most popular social network.
 The trouble is that when Facebook went public on the NASDAQ index in 2012, their responsibility to their shareholders became apparent; they needed ad revenue.
-As a result, practices saw their Fan page posts’ news feed visibility drop to below 10%.
+As a result, practices saw their Fan page posts’ news feed visibility drop to 1-2% or less.